Equilibrium Refinement through Negotiation in Binary Voting: Games for Binary Aggregation

-A strategy profile in an aggregation game is a profile of binary ballots, and will be denoted with $\prof{B}$.
-Intuitively, goals represent positions that players are not willing to sacrifice.
-By making the assumptions that goals are cubes we assume that each voter has a simple incentive structure, and can identify a certain set of atoms that she would like to be positive, another set of atoms that she would like to be negative, and that she is indifferent to all others.
-When comparing two states, one of which satisfying his goal and one of which not satisfying it, a player will choose the state satisfying his goal.
-In case of indifference with respect to goals, players will look at the value yielded by the payoff function.
-This is technically called a {\em quasi-dichotomous} preference relation \cite{wooldridge13incentive}.
-Henceforth we employ the satisfaction relation $\models$ (respectively, its negation $\not\models$) to express that a ballot satisfies (respectively, does not satisfy) a goal.
+Goals, intuitively, represent properties of the outcome of the aggregation process that voters are not willing to compromise about.
+By making the assumptions that goals are cubes we assume that each voter has a simple incentive structure: she can identify a specific set of atoms that she wants to be true at the outcome, another set of atoms that she wants to be false, and she is indifferent about the value of the others.
+When comparing two outcomes, one of which satisfies her goal and one of which does not, a voter will choose the outcome satisfying her goal.
+Thus, the first degree of preference of agents is dichotomous \citep{ElkindLackner2015}.
+If then two outcomes both satisfy her goal, or both do not, then the voter will look at the value she obtains at those outcomes through her payoff function.